 For many years, when anyone spoke about me approaching my 40th birthday, I always told them that I was going to run the TCS New York Marathon for my birthday.
 I have never been to New York, and the marathon date is always so close to my actual birthday, it seemed it would be rude not too.
 What a way to celebrate life beginning at 40, than to visit the city that never sleeps (that isn’t actually true!) and run another one of the World Marathon Majors.
 Some people, mostly non-runners thought I was made, but it just seemed perfect to me.

-As 2017 got closer and closer, I decided I needed to put this dream into a plan.
+As 2017 got closer and closer, I decided I needed to make this dream a plan.
 On January 1st 2017, I contact 2:09 events, and then had the shock of how much the whole adventure would cost.
 At this point, I wondered if my NYC dream, would be just that, a dream that never materialised.

 When the lottery/draw (ballot) opened for the marathon, I decided to enter it, just in case.
 I remember saying to my husband that I would leave it to fate.
 If I got a place, then it was meant to be, if I didn’t, I would have to have a big think as to whether I would go with a tour company.
 To be honest, I think I had pretty much made up my mind, I was running, it was more how I was going to find the money to afford it!